-This Code of Conduct exemplifies the commitment of The Pennsylvania State University (“Penn State” or the “University”) Department of Intercollegiate Athletics (the “Athletics Department” or the “Department”) to full compliance with the University’s and the Athletics Department’s policies and procedures, including the policies set forth in the Penn State Intercollegiate Athletics Policy Manual (the “ICA Policy Manual”), the National Collegiate Athletic Association (“NCAA”) Constitution and Bylaws and the Handbook of the Big Ten Conference (“Big Ten Handbook”), as well as the principles regarding institutional control, responsibility, ethical conduct and integrity reflected in the NCAA Constitution and Bylaws and the Big Ten Handbook.
+This Code of Conduct exemplifies the commitment of The Pennsylvania State University (“Penn State” or the “University”) Department of Intercollegiate Athletics (the “Athletics Department” or the “Department”) to full compliance with the University’s and the Athletics Department’s policies and procedures, including the policies set forth in the University’s Athletics Integrity Program (“AIP”), the Penn State Intercollegiate Athletics Policy Manual (the “ICA Policy Manual”), the National Collegiate Athletic Association (“NCAA”) Constitution and Bylaws and the Handbook of the Big Ten Conference (“Big Ten Handbook”), as well as the principles regarding institutional control, responsibility, ethical conduct and integrity reflected in the NCAA Constitution and Bylaws and the Big Ten Handbook.

-This Code of Conduct will help ensure that our Mission, Vision and Core Values are ingrained in everything we do and that our commitments to the ideals of excellence, scholarship, integrity, ethical conduct, diversity, leadership, public service, athletic performance and sportsmanship are fulfilled.
+This Code of Conduct will help ensure that our Mission, Vision and Values are ingrained in everything we do and that our commitments to the ideals of excellence, scholarship, integrity, ethical conduct, diversity, leadership, public service, athletic performance and sportsmanship are fulfilled.

 For purposes of this Code of Conduct, an individual is “directly involved” with a University NCAA sanctioned Division I intercollegiate athletics team if such individual directs, controls or assists with any such team’s activities and has a reasonable likelihood of recurring personal interaction with both varsity student-athletes and coaches resulting from his or her employment responsibilities.